 - Reduced and simplified security updates

-To start your Docker journey, check out Cloud Academy’s Docker in Depth Learning Path.
+To start your Docker journey, contact us to learn more about Cloud Academy’s in depth Docker Learning Path.

-Virtual machines, on the other hand, are created to perform tasks that, if otherwise performed directly on the host environment, may prove to be risky.
-Virtual machines are isolated from the rest of the system; the software inside the virtual machine cannot tamper with the host computer.
-Therefore, implementing tasks such as accessing virus infected data and testing of operating systems are done using virtual machines.
+A Virtual Machine (VM), on the other hand, is created to perform tasks that if otherwise performed directly on the host environment, may prove to be risky.
+VMs are isolated from the rest of the system; the software inside the virtual machine cannot tamper with the host computer.
+Therefore, implementing tasks such as accessing virus-infected data and testing of operating systems are done using virtual machines.
 We can define a virtual machine as:

 A virtual machine is a computer file or software usually termed as a guest, or an image that is created within a computing environment called the host.